US commander: Islamic State threat in west Syria growing

 In the region west of the Euphrates River where the Syrian regime is in control “conditions are as bad or worse” than they were leading up to the rise of the Islamic State, said Gen. Frank McKenzie.
 "We should all be concerned about that.”

 The al-Hol camp in northeastern Syria is home to as many as 70,000 people — mostly women and children — who were displaced by the ongoing civil war in Syria and the battle against IS.
-Many fled as the U.S.-backed Syrian Democratic Forces cleared out the last pockets of land held by IS last year.
+Many fled as the U.S.-backed SDF cleared out the last pockets of land held by IS last year.

 Leanne Erdberg Steadman, the USIP director for countering violent extremism, said getting people out of the camps is key to having them abandon violence and secure a new future.
 Officials said that there have now been the first few reported cases of COVID-19 at al-Hol.